Kjack1983/New-App/README.md

 For the purpose of this project I used Nginx and CakePHP 3.8 red velvet with the migration plugin and bootstrap framework on the front end part.
-Dispite the fact the assessment says clearly that it should be made with apache web server I used Nginx because I find more appropriate to my needs. however if you are feel more confortable with Apache please do so and use it accordingly.
+Dispite the fact the assessment says clearly that it should be made with apache web server I used Nginx because I find it more appropriate to my needs. however if you are feel more confortable with Apache please do so and use it accordingly.

 The Nginx server block file is on config-database folder.